What You Need to Know About Plea Agreements

 A plea agreement is, as the second part of the name gives away, an agreement.
 Criminal cases all start out with charges being brought forward.
 At the initial hearing, the defendant will be asked how they plead, and the defendant can either answer with guilty or not guilty.
 The case will then proceed with the various discovery phases and everything else that goes on with a criminal case, occasionally going to trial.

 The majority of cases at the state level (95-97 percent!) are resolved by way of a plea agreement.
 When a plea agreement is taken, instead of going all the way to trial where the case would be brought before a judge and jury, the defendant signs an agreement.
 This agreement states that the defendant accepts responsibility and pleads guilty to the crime.
-There are typically certain benefits that serve as incentives for taking a plea agreement.
-Let’s imagine that I was charged with five counts of a crime, and I agree to plead to one count.
-In exchange for pleading guilty to one count, the state may dismiss the other counts.
+There are typically certain benefits that serve as incentive for taking a plea agreement.
+Let's imagine that I was charged with five counts of a crime, and I agree to plead to one count.
+In exchange for pleading guilty to the one count, the state may dismiss the other counts.
 Instead of having five convictions, I now have one conviction.

 The state can do other things as well.
 They may agree to give what is called a suspended sentence, which removes from the table the prospect of going to prison and serving time.
 This gives you the peace of mind of knowing that even in the worst-case scenario, all of your time can be served in the community.